aplteam/Tester2/README.md

   * Number of test cases that are designed to run on different platforms
 * Whether  a function  `Cleanup` was found and executed

-The "List" tab shows a list of all test cases with...
+The "Details" tab shows a list of all test cases with...

 1. the status in the first column
-2. the name (but without `Test_`) in the second (status) column
+2. the name (but without `Test_`) in the second column
 3. the first comment line in the third column
 4. the symbolic name of the return code, like `Failed` or `WindowsOnly` etc. in the fourth column.